 Play around with the masking tape, perhaps trying two smaller couches, or a larger one and an armchair, to see what works best.
 If you want to be able to lie down on your sofa, check that you fit within your masking tape template.
-FYI, a couch that has a seat at least 22in deep will be comfiest for snuggling up on.
+FYI, a couch that has a seat at least 22 inches deep will be comfiest for snuggling up on.

 When you’re happy, measure the shapes you’ve created on the floor – this gives you the maximum dimensions for your new couch or couches.
-As a rule, your sofa should be no longer than two thirds of the length of the room.
+As a general rule, your sofa should be no longer than two thirds of the length of the room.

 3. Don't forget access

-If your living room is on the small side, chances are your corridors or entranceway could be, too.
+If your living room is on the small side, chances are your corridors or entranceway could be too.
 Measure the width of any doors and work out whether you’ll actually be able to get your chosen couch in.
 Some couches can be broken down into sections for delivery, so check before you buy.

 4. Choose your fabric carefully

 As well as looking great, you want your new couch to be practical and durable.
-If you have pets, a leather sofa probably isn’t the best choice as claws can scratch or even rip through it.
+If you have pets, a leather sofa probably isn’t the best choice, as claws can scratch or even rip through it.